Ask any public employee about their salaries and they will always mention their coveted pension.

 This is especially abhorrent since civilian pensions and retiree health benefits, including those of other public sector workers, such as teachers, are being cut, often without notice.

 And Flynn’s situation also raises questions about whether retired, high-ranking military officers should be allowed to leverage Pentagon connections when they retire at a young age to make millions peddling their influence in the private sector, including to non-U.S. governments.
-And that is the ethical and patriotic question which has Washington DC tied in knots.
+And that is the ethical and patriotic question that has Washington DC tied in knots.